Thursday, February 14, 2013

 A man at the back of the room got up, walked out and slammed the door.

-An hour later, the head of the program also called me in: "The men are sorry" he said.
+An hour later, the head of the Police program also called me in: "The men are sorry" he said.
 "They know that telling the Dean was not right.
 The man who did it is going through a hard time.
 His wife had a miscarriage.
 I hope you will forgive him."

 To get to know the cops, I asked them to write an essay on why they had chosen that profession.
 A certain Richard Wright wrote 30 brilliant pages.

-I asked one of the men if next time he'd bring his wife."No," he said, "She thinks the kids will look down on her."
+I asked one of the cops if next time he'd bring his wife."No," he said, "She thinks the kids will look down on her."
 Another said, "When I'm in uniform, even the president of this college respects me."

 The cops did not join the demonstrations (they would have lost their jobs if they had), but stood by and smiled.